ThomasDeutsch/flowcards/README.md

 With flowcards, you can organize code by requirement/scenario.<br/>
 [🔰 this tutorial](https://github.com/ThomasDeutsch/flowcards/blob/master/docs/tutorialTodoMvc.md) will get you started.<br/>

-flowcards is based on [behavioral programming principles](http://www.wisdom.weizmann.ac.il/~bprogram/more.html).
+flowcards is based on [behavioral programming principles](http://www.wisdom.weizmann.ac.il/~bprogram/more.html).<br/>
+Luca Matteis wrote about it [here](https://medium.com/@lmatteis/b-threads-programming-in-a-way-that-allows-for-easier-changes-5d95b9fb6928).
+I can also recommend [this talk](https://www.youtube.com/watch?v=_BLQIE-_prc).
 <br/>

 ## Packages